This was a little freeform experimental piece just for fun.

 Emerald City

 With all I've got going on right now, it's a miracle I've done any painting at all.
 I might spend more time on this one later, but for now, I'm finished with it.
 This is a scene I pass frequently on my way into San Francisco.
 It's a view from the freeway looking east after passing through the bridge toll.
 I love those curved streetlights.
+Updated 5/21/2025: I felt the need to warm up the green in the mid-distance.
+I also added some pink highlights to the copse at the right end.

 Friday, January 31, 2025